Skip to contents

 • Pv infection.

-Each simulation script saves the results to a separate CSV file in the outputs/ directory.
+This script saves the results to a separate CSV file in the outputs/ directory.

 ./plot-scenarios.R outputs/baseline-pf.csv